 You can:

-- Automatically distribute content to social media channels and social bookmarking sites,
+- Distribute content automatically to social sites and social bookmarking sites,

 - Distribute comments and content automatically to other blogs and online properties using RSS